SCRT-HQ/VaporShell/docs/glossary/Add-VSBatchJobDefinitionVolumes.md

----
-layout: glossary
-title: Add-VSBatchJobDefinitionVolumes
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSBatchJobDefinitionVolumes

 ## SYNOPSIS
-Adds an AWS::Batch::JobDefinition.Volumes resource property to the template
+Adds an AWS::Batch::JobDefinition.Volumes resource property to the template.
+A list of volumes associated with the job.

 ## SYNTAX